EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 ## Learning Dynamic Documents

 Later on in grad school I was hearing about murmurings about dynamic documents ---   documents that combined prose and code.
 I was intrigued.
-I ultimately compiled my first dynamic document under the tutalidge of Roger Peng, whose Coursera class was a part of the wildly popular Johns Hopkins data science series.
+I ultimately compiled my first dynamic document under the tutelage of Roger Peng, whose Coursera class was a part of the wildly popular Johns Hopkins data science series.
 Peng also taught me how to right a function.
 So useful.
-It was probably around this time I started hearing the murmorings about ggplot and some new data manipulation tools too.
+It was probably around this time I started hearing the murmurings about ggplot and some new data manipulation tools too.
 But I didn't really get into them.

 # Getting on Twitter